3design/gbc/README.md

 You can see an example of how the cards look by going to the [News & Events](https://3design.github.io/gbc/resources/0/) page.

+### Adding Newsletters to the News and Events

+Similar to [above](#add-a-news-or-event-item), adding a card for the Newsletters requires a few different steps:

+1) Duplicate an existing `.njk` file in the 'resources' folder.
+2) Change the name of the `.njk` file using the following naming convention: `(yyyy)(mm)(dd)-name.njk`
+3) Put the PDF in the folder `"src/assets/images/content/newsletters/"`
+4) Edit the content of the `.njk` file as [above](#add-a-news-or-event-item) with the following differences:
+    - type: `resource`
+    - resource_link: `"/assets/images/content/newsletters/(filename).pdf"`
+5) Save your file
+6) Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to `main` branch

 ### Add a Person to the Network